maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/33-riverside-county-registrar-of-voters/all-elections/en/ways-to-vote/return-vbm-ballot.md

 **-OR-**

-**Drop it off** at the 24-hour Drop Box at the Registrar of Voters office, 2724 Gateway Drive, Riverside, CA 92507.
+**Drop it off** at participating locations, including select City Clerk's Offices and the Registrar of Voters Office from Monday, May 7, through Tuesday, June 4 (the day before Election Day).

 **-OR-**

-[Check out this easy to print list](http://www.voteinfo.net/Elections/20161108/docs/Early_Vote.pdf) of City Clerk drop off locations available from October 11 through November 7 (the day before Election Day).

-**-OR-**

-**Drop it off** at any polling place in Riverside County on on **Election Day, Tuesday, November 8** from 7 AM to 8 PM.
+**Drop it off** at any polling place in Riverside County on **Election Day, Tuesday, June 5**, from 7 AM to 8 PM.